1.1. Contact organisation

 12.2.1.
 National Surveys and feedback

-A user satisfaction survey is carried out by National Institute of Statistics.
+| Conduction of a user satisfaction survey or any other type of monitoring user satisfaction | A user satisfaction survey is carried out by National Institute of Statistics.
 This survey is addressed to a selection of users of all statistical fields.
-Last one survey in March 2021, once at 3 years.
+Last one survey in 2024.
+Also, we receive information about from the Department of data dissemination, where are recorded the user 's requests. |

-User satisfaction survey specific for GBARD statistics National user satisfaction survey is not specific to R&D GBARD statistics.
+| User satisfaction survey specific for GBARD statistics | National user satisfaction survey is not specific to R&D GBARD statistics. |

-Short description of the feedback received NO
+| Short description of the feedback received | No |

 12.3.
 Completeness